lvansav/telnyx_wdio_allure_crossbrowser/README.md

 #### Content

-The project has test cases for SIP Trunking product page and Number Lookup product page
+The project has test cases for SIP Trunking product page and Number Lookup product page with cross browser testing and allure reporter

 #### Available scripts